emsig/empymod/docs/speedmemoryaccuracy.rst

 Memory
 ------

-By default ``empymod`` will try to carry out the calculation in one go, without looping.
+By default ``empymod`` will try to carry out the computation in one go, without looping.
 If your model has many offsets and many frequencies this can be heavy on memory usage.
-Even more so if you are calculating time-domain responses for many times.
+Even more so if you are computing time-domain responses for many times.
 If you are running out of memory, you should use either ``loop='off'`` or ``loop='freq'`` to loop over offsets or frequencies, respectively.
-Use ``verb=3`` to see how many offsets and how many frequencies are calculated internally.
+Use ``verb=3`` to see how many offsets and how many frequencies are computed internally.

 Depths, Rotation, and Bipole
 ----------------------------

-**Depths**: Calculation of many source and receiver positions is fastest if they remain at the same depth, as they can be calculated in one kernel-call.
+**Depths**: Computation of many source and receiver positions is fastest if they remain at the same depth, as they can be computed in one kernel call.
 If depths do change, one has to loop over them.
 Note: Sources or receivers placed on a layer interface are considered in the upper layer.

-**Rotation**: Sources and receivers aligned along the principal axes x, y, and z can be calculated in one kernel call.
+**Rotation**: Sources and receivers aligned along the principal axes x, y, and z can be computed in one kernel call.
 For arbitrary oriented di- or bipoles, 3 kernel calls are required.
 If source and receiver are arbitrary oriented, 9 (3x3) kernel calls are required.

-**Bipole**: Bipoles increase the calculation time by the amount of integration points used.
+**Bipole**: Bipoles increase the computation time by the amount of integration points used.
 For a source and a receiver bipole with each 5 integration points you need 25 (5x5) kernel calls.
-You can calculate it in 1 kernel call if you set both integration points to 1, and therefore calculate the bipole as if they were dipoles at their centre.
+You can compute it in 1 kernel call if you set both integration points to 1, and therefore compute the bipole as if they were dipoles at their centre.

 **Example**: For 1 source and 10 receivers, all at the same depth, 1 kernel call is required.
 If all receivers are at different depths, 10 kernel calls